RezaSaadatyar/Time-Series-Analysis-in-Python/README.md

 :arrow_forward:The program will run automatically when you run **code/file Main.py**, and you do not need to run any of the other codes.
 Depending on your goal, you can execute all steps independently or interdependently within the code/file main.
 In addition, you can copy and run each section along with its related files in your own code or disable each section with a **#**.
 To run the program, the only thing you need is your input, which is **data (data = Your data)**.

 ----
-The term time series refers to a series of observations that depend on time.
+:one:The term time series refers to a series of observations that depend on time.
 Time is an essential feature in natural processes such as air temperature, a pulse of     the heart, or stock price changes.
 Analyzing time series and forecasting time series are two different things.

  **Time series analysis:** As a result of time series analysis, we can extract useful information from time series data: trend, cyclic and seasonal deviations, correlations, etc. Time series analysis is the first step to prepare and analyze time series dataset for time series forecasting